 One of the most common ways to keep the remembrance of the Beloved, in Sufi orders, is by repeating His name.
 It’s a type of mantra meditation, and similar to what is called contemplative prayer in Christian mysticism.
 It establishes an inner connection with the divine, and results in bliss.

 In Sufism, the name for mantra is Zikr (also Jikr or Dhikr), literally meaning remembrance.
-The essential aspect of this practice is the continual remembrance of God, typically by repeating one of these three words:
+The essential aspect of this practice is the continual remembrance of God, typically by repeating one of these four formulas:

 - Allah (God)